FuzzingLabs/sol-azy/docs/src/architecture.md

 # Architecture

-Sol-azy is a modular static analysis toolkit designed to work on Solana programs compiled to eBPF.
+sol-azy is a modular static analysis toolkit designed to work on Solana programs compiled to eBPF.
 It is capable of disassembling, analyzing control flow, decoding embedded `.rodata` strings, and performing pattern-based syntactic analysis through rule-based AST matching.

 ---

 ## High-Level Design

-Sol-azy is structured around **three main engines**, supported by **auxiliary modules**:
+sol-azy is structured around **three main engines**, supported by **auxiliary modules**:

 ### Core Engines